-The G5X is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Both the G5X and the X-T10 have been discontinued, but can regularly be found used on eBay.
+The X-T10 was replaced by the Fujifilm X-T20, while the G5X was followed by the Canon G5 X Mark II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G5 X or the Fujifilm X-T10 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G5 X: